ethai16/FullStackProject/README.md

 <h2>Work in Progress</h2>
 <li>Search function - Currently static and the goal is to create it dynamically similar to how each profile is created where it grabs information from the database.</li>
 <li>Chat engine - Currently not displaying your own message, but shows the other user's comments.
 Does not display the user who messaged.
 Also would want to create different chatrooms.</li>
-<li>FriendsList - There is a current issue where if you have one code, whether it is the teacher or mentor code, the algorithm will grab other accounts that do not have a code for the code you do not have.
+<li>Friends List - There is a current issue where if you have one code, whether it is the teacher or mentor code, the algorithm will grab other accounts that do not have a code for the code you do not have.
 For example, Jason does not have a teacher code, but he does have a mentor code.
 He will have everyone that has the same mentor code as him as well as everyone without a teacher code.
 The goal is to not have anyone come up if you do not have a code.</li>

 <h2>Built With: </h2>